 James R. Bond, CEO and President

-Notice to Reader: References to EBITDA refer to net earnings from continuing operations before interest, taxes, amortization, unrealized foreign exchange and non cash share-based expenses (Black Sholes option pricing model).
+Notice to Reader: References to EBITDA refer to net earnings from continuing operations before interest, taxes, amortization and non-cash share-based expense (Black Sholes option pricing model).
 EBITDA is not an earnings measure recognized by IFRS and does not have a standardized meaning prescribed by IFRS.
 Management believes that EBITDA is an alternative measure in evaluating the Company's business performance.
 Readers are cautioned that EBITDA should not be construed as an alternative to net income as determined under IFRS; nor as an indicator of financial performance as determined by IFRS; nor a calculation of cash flow from operating activities as determined under IFRS; nor as a measure of liquidity and cash flow under IFRS.
 The Company's method of calculating EBITDA may differ from methods used by other issuers and, accordingly, the Company's EBITDA may not be comparable to similar measures used by any other issuer.